UofU-Cryosphere/git-intro/README.md

 ---
-title: "U of U Cryosphere Lab: An Introduction to Using Git and GitHub"
 author: Durban G. Keeler
 date: 27 September 2019
 ---

-# Git Training
+# U of U Cryosphere Lab: An Introduction to Using Git and GitHub

+This is intended as a instructions and tutorials page for learning how to use Git and GitHub.
+Prior to the in-lab training on Git/GitHub, please complete the prerequisite steps so that we can get right into using Git during the training.

 ## Prerequisites